 Email List Cleaning API

-API link: Swagger UI
+API link: Explore API

 The whole process of validating the list is divided into 2 steps: